-Veterans can suffer from a number of sleep disorders related to injuries or conditions that develop as a result of their time in service.
+Veterans may have a number of sleep disorders related to injuries or conditions that develop as a result of their time in service.
 Common disorders include nightmares, insomnia, parasomnias, circadian rhythm disorders, and narcolepsy.

-Insomnia occurs when you have trouble falling asleep or trouble staying asleep throughout the night.
+Insomnia occurs when someone has trouble falling asleep or trouble staying asleep throughout the night.
 Insomnia becomes chronic when it occurs almost every night for a month or more.

 Examples of parasomnias include walking or talking during sleep.
-Nightmares are a type of parasomnia, as is sleep paralysis and REM sleep behavior disorder (when you act out your dreams).
+Nightmares are a type of parasomnia, as are sleep paralysis and REM sleep behavior disorder (when people act out their dreams).

-It’s a good idea to speak to your doctor if you or a family member experience parasomnias.
+It’s a good idea to speak to a doctor if you or a family member experience parasomnias.
 Sleepwalking, in particular, can be dangerous, as sleepwalkers can trip or fall, leave the house, or even get into their car and drive while still asleep.
-You and your doctor can discuss any underlying issues and come up with an appropriate treatment plan.
+Your doctor can discuss any underlying issues and come up with an appropriate treatment plan.

 Circadian Rhythm Disorders

-Circadian rhythm disorders are conditions where your sleep-wake cycle is out of alignment, meaning you don’t go to sleep or wake up at a “typical” time.
-There are different types of circadian rhythm disorders, Sleep Education explains:
+Circadian rhythm disorders are conditions where someone’s sleep-wake cycle is out of alignment, meaning they don’t go to sleep or wake up at a “typical” time.
+There are different types of circadian rhythm disorders, including:

 - People with Delayed Sleep-Wake Phase are “delayed” by about two hours, preferring a late bedtime and a late wake-up time.